StevenPG/QualityCompendium/README.md

 ![Image of qc showing example overview](images/full_image.png?raw=true)

+### Persistence

+QualityCompendium writes its database file to the database location configuration in the application.yml configuration.

+By default, it saves to ./data/.
+Mount this location to persist data.

 ### Releasability Rating

 The Core Quality scale is defined as the average passing projects out of total projects in a Project Pages grouping.